-Normally, I would take my hat off to anyone willing to stand up where others would not, but let us talk reality for a second.
+Usually, I would take my hat off to anyone willing to stand up where others would not, but let us talk about reality for a second.
 Nations rise, and nations fall, and just as governments fail, so too will non-governments.
 This is always true and has been proven time and time again since the dawn of civilization.
 Nothing lasts forever.
 If this information is a shock to you, then I am sorry it had to come from me, but there has yet to be a nation that has lasted forever.
 It is simply not possible.
 The United States is no exception.

-The United States is called “The Grand Experiment” because it is the FIRST (not the only) country to exist that was formed “by the people, for the people” and is based on the ideals of a Republic, aspects of democracy, and of course, fundamental liberty.
+The United States is called “The Grand Experiment” because it is the FIRST (not the only) country to exist that was formed “by the people, for the people” and is based on the ideals of a Republic, aspects of democracy, and, of course, fundamental liberty.
 Not an easy undertaking to say the least, and undoubtedly not going to be absolutely perfect right out of the gate.
 Still, it was a pretty solid start.

 As a result, many people are very quick to say that if the United States is really an experiment, then the experiment has failed since it is so bad.
 Think about that for a second.
 What would have happened had Thomas Edison given up because of his numerous failures attempting to make the light bulb?
 What would have happened had Henry Ford given up because he failed and went broke so many times?
 What would have happened if Michael Jordan quit playing basketball after being cut from his High School basketball team?
-Are we just supposed to give up on the Constitution and the idea of limited government because of some failures or setbacks, or do we learn from these failures and attempt to make it better?
+Are we just supposed to give up on the Constitution and the idea of limited government because of some failures or setbacks, or do we learn from these failures and attempt to improve it?

 - Did the Constitution fail us?